Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: Fundamentals of Active IRS

 \subsection{Comparison with Passive IRS and Active Relay}

-In Table \ref{tab_I}, we compare the main characteristics of active IRS with its two counterpart technologies for wireless relaying, namely, passive IRS and active relay.
+In Table \ref{tab_I}, we compare the main hardware characteristics and implementations of active IRS with its two counterpart technologies for wireless relaying, namely, passive IRS and active relay, while their main differences in communication designs will be discussed in more details in Section \ref{design}.

 First, in terms of hardware cost and power consumption, active IRS surpasses passive IRS due to the additional reflection-type amplifiers, while it falls below active relay since the latter requires power-hungry and costly RF chains for signal processing and amplification.

-Next, compared to passive IRS, active IRS endows additional amplitude amplification for the reflected signal, thus attaining more flexible beam steering and larger coverage (see Fig. \ref{network}(a)).
-However, its beamforming performance is generally inferior to half-/full-duplex active relay, since active IRS only reflects and amplifies signals in the RF band with an equivalent diagonal baseband reflection matrix (i.e., $\mathbf{\Psi}$), while active relay with multiple antennas have more sophisticated signal processing capability with typically a full-rank MIMO signal processing matrix at the baseband.
+Next, compared to passive IRS, which can only tune the phase of the reflected signal, active IRS can tune both the phase and amplitude of the reflected signal, thus providing a higher DoF for more flexible beamforming, e.g., narrower beam and larger coverage (see Fig. \ref{network}(a)).
+However, its beamforming performance is generally inferior to half-/full-duplex active relay, since active IRS only reflects and amplifies signals in the RF band with an equivalent diagonal baseband reflection matrix (i.e., $\Psi$), while active relay with multiple antennas have more sophisticated signal processing capability with typically a full-rank MIMO signal processing matrix at the baseband.

-Last, wireless communication systems aided by active IRS generally attain higher spectral efficiency than those aided by passive IRS and half-duplex active relay.
+Third, wireless communication systems aided by active IRS generally attain higher spectral efficiency than those aided by passive IRS and half-duplex active relay.
 On one hand, active IRS enables power amplification when reflecting signals, thus leading to a higher received SNR at the receiver than passive IRS.
 On the other hand, practical active relay usually operates in the half-duplex mode\footnote{Full-duplex relay requires higher hardware and implementation cost than half-duplex relay due to the need to eliminate the loop-back self-interference.}, thus suffering considerable rate performance loss compared to full-duplex active IRS.